nallison/GTODocTest/docs/Reservations.md

 # Reservations

-***This page is incomplete and under review, clarification and editing.
-The content may change daily or perhaps more often.***

-Also known as Bookings, the Reservations page is where you make and amend your aircraft and instruction requests and you can see what other reservations have been made.
+Also known as Bookings, the Reservations panel is where you make and amend your aircraft and instruction requests and you can see what other reservations have been made.

 ## Why do we need Reservations?